3-Pitch Softball Rules

 Slo-pitch Division: In this division, the pitcher may field the ball.
 Any pitcher/catcher defensive combination can be used by teams (ie. male/male, male/female, and female/female).

 3. For both divisions, pitchers must begin their pitch with at least one foot in contact with the pitching rubber OR both feet can start behind the pitching rubber.
 If there is no rubber, or the rubber is not at 50 feet, a line will be drawn by the umpire 50 feet from home plate (at some parks this may be well behind the pitcher’s rubber).
 Umpires will call the pitch illegal if the pitcher is pitching from within 50 feet of the batter, a warning will be issued to team pitcher if infraction is repeated, if this is repeated a number of times, the pitcher will be removed from the pitching position for the remainder of the game.

 RULES OF PLAY

 1. Each game will consist of 7 innings.
 The game is allotted 1 hour and 15 minutes to complete.
-Grace period will be 10 minutes from the scheduled start time of the match.
+Games will start exactly at designated start time.
+No Grace period will be allowed to start the game.
 There will be no new inning started after 1 hour and 5 minutes, with no pitch called by the umpire after the allotted match time.
 We will revert back to the last completed inning if in the middle of an incomplete inning at 1 hour and 15 minutes.
 If the full 7 innings cannot be completed because of time, rain, darkness, or other unexpected reasons, then the score at the end of the last full inning will stand.
 A minimum of 4 full innings must be completed (unless the home team is winning) for the game to be considered a complete game.
 If the game must be suspended, and 4 full innings were not completed the game will resume from where it was halted, at a later date, if possible.
 If this is not achievable, a tie will be recorded.

 2. Bases are 65 feet on all diamonds.